 Wildfire is an ever-growing threat to the Verde Valley.
 The mega-drought we are experiencing has resulted in conditions that pose real and present dangers for residents and visitors.
 In Sedona and the Village of Oak Creek we have the added problem of limited evacuation routes.

 A July 28 2020 article in azcentral.com documented that many of the smaller communities in the American West have a higher wildfire hazard potential than Paradise, California.
 Paradise was completely burned to the ground by a 2018 fire.
-Included below is a screenshot from the article analyzing the wildfire hazard potential for Sedona.
+Included below is a screenshot of the article analyzing Sedona’s wildfire hazard potential.
 Please note the following: